Central

 wagon

-Sun paper -This pic was taken for the Bicentennial Parade 1933
+Sun paper: -This picture was taken for the Bicentennial Parade 1933

 The Central District is comprised of Downtown Baltimore, the Inner Harbor, Mount Vernon, and Lexington Market, among other locations.
 Some of Baltimore's most well-known buildings are located in the Central District, including the Hippodrome Theatre, Lexington Market, the Alex Brown Building, the Baltimore Convention Center, and Baltimore's City Hall, to name just a few.